patrickarlt/notes-app/README.md

 Adding to the complexity if the fact that Angular 2 has 2 different form APIs.
 A deprecated one `angular2/forms` and the newer one `@angular/forms`.
 This is also componded by the fact that there are 2 different ways to create forms, the simpler "template driven" way shown in the official Angular 2 docs and the more complex "form builder".

 Overall though I think Angular 2 will easily meet our needs concerning forms since they are fairly standard and there are plenty of examples and documentation.
+Things should also become clearer now that the older `angular2/forms` module is deprecated and removed in RC 5 (this app uses RC 4).

 ## App Architecture